erikwessman/ted-sfc/README.md

 python src/scripts/zod/process.py data/zod --mode random --max_videos 10
 ```

+**Important**: Depending on the Conda environment, ffmpeg may not work.
+If you cannot process the datasets, deactivate the environment.

 ### Optional: Enable GPU-accelerated Optical Flow (NVIDIA CUDA-enabled GPUs only)

 To enable running the optical flow model on the GPU, compile opencv from source with the cudaoptflow module: